rachitj/Housing-Prices-Prediction/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 # Objective
 The objective of this project is to predict the housing prices for the test set.
-As this is a competition, the goal is also to achieve higher acuracy and thus obtaining a good rank.
+As this is a competition, the goal is also to achieve higher accuracy and thus obtaining a good rank.
 # Steps
 1. Make necessary changes in code for Google Colab usage
 2. Import the training and test dataset